Lead in to Law

 The programme

-Lead in to Law is a two year development programme for Year 12 and 13 students interested in a legal career in a commercial law firm.
-It is run in partnership with diversity specialists Rare.
+Lead in to Law is a two-year development programme for Year 12 and 13 students interested in a legal career in a commercial law firm.
+It is run in partnership with diversity specialists Rare and offers 20 spaces every year.

 The programme is free to students and includes:

-• a launch event in February at Slaughter and May at their London office;
+• a launch event in February 2026 at the Slaughter and May office in London;

-• a chance to hear from current students at top tier universities;
+• a chance to hear from students at top tier universities;

-• two work insight programmes at Slaughter and May, one in August and one in October;
+• two work insight placements at Slaughter and May, in August and October 2026;

-• a Year 13 revision tips session at Slaughter and May;
+• a Year 13 revision tips session at Slaughter and May in February 2027;

-• the option to be matched with a Slaughter and May mentor at the end of the programme to support students in their transition to university; and
+• the option to be matched with a Slaughter and May mentor at the end of the programme to support you in the next stage of your career.

 About Slaughter and May

-Slaughter and May is a prestigious, international law firm widely recognised for its commercial awareness, strength of its client relationships and the quality of their advice.
-They act on the most high profile, groundbreaking and complex cases requiring first-class legal expertise.
+Slaughter and May is a prestigious, international law firm widely recognised for its commercial awareness, strength of client relationships and quality of advice.
+It acts on the most high profile, groundbreaking and complex cases requiring first-class legal expertise.

 Who can apply?